Partisans embrace their candidates after 1st presidential debate

 Democrats

-During a post-debate call with news media orchestrated by the Biden campaign, Lt.
-Gov. Kate Marshall, Attorney General Aaron Ford and Assemblyman Edgar Flores each in turn denounced Trump’s performance while agreeing the former vice president proved himself “the leader to move us forward,” as Ford put it.
+During a post-debate call with the news media orchestrated by the Biden campaign, Lt.
+Gov. Kate Marshall, Attorney General Aaron Ford and Assemblyman Edgar Flores each in turn denounced Trump’s performance while agreeing that the former vice president had proved himself “the leader to move us forward,” as Ford put it.

-Flores assailed Trump for refusing to acknowledge the full gravity of the 200,000-plus Americans who have died during the COVID-19 pandemic, saying Trump showed a lack of “respect, dignity, leadership and accountability.”
+Flores assailed Trump for refusing to acknowledge the full gravity of the 200,000-plus American deaths during the COVID-19 pandemic, saying Trump showed a lack of “respect, dignity, leadership and accountability.”

-Ford noted he is not a single-issue voter, but if he were, Trump’s refusal to denounce white supremacy when directly asked and signal to the Proud Boys, a far-right group dubbed as an extremist hate group by the Southern Poverty Law Center, to “stand down and stand by” would be the issue.
+Ford said he is not a single-issue voter, but if he were, Trump’s refusal to denounce white supremacy when directly asked and his signal to the Proud Boys, a far-right group dubbed an extremist hate group by the Southern Poverty Law Center, to “stand back and stand by” would be the issue.

 “That’s a code,” the state’s top law enforcer said.
 “And that frightens me, and it frightens voters out there.
 We have a problem.
 We need to get this man out of office, and Nov.
 3 can’t come quickly enough.”

-Asked if the omission of a crucial topic to Nevadans, immigration, was concerning, Flores said it was both frustrating and disappointing.
+Asked whether the omission of a crucial topic for Nevadans, immigration, was concerning, Flores said it was both frustrating and disappointing.

 “We didn’t talk about immigration today because there is no plan for immigration under President Trump and there never has been,” said Flores, himself the son of immigrants.
 “Not once have I ever heard him acknowledge the contributions of the immigrant experience and the contributions of the immigrant community.”